CoDi: Subject-Consistent and Pose-Diverse Text-to-Image Generation: Experiments

 \textbf{Evaluation metrics.} Our evaluation framework assesses the quality of generated images from three aspects: \textbf{(1)} subject consistency, \textbf{(2)} pose diversity, and \textbf{(3)} prompt fidelity.
 Subject consistency is evaluated by computing the average pairwise cosine similarity (or distance) between image embeddings within each target image set.
 We use three image encoders for this evaluation: CLIP-I~\cite{hessel2021clipscore}, DINO-v2~\cite{oquab2023dinov2}, and DreamSim~\cite{fu2023dreamsim}.
-To evaluate pose diversity, we extract 2D human joint coordinates using \gzx{ViTPose}'s pose estimation model~\cite{xu2022vitpose}.
+To evaluate pose diversity, we extract 2D human joint coordinates using ViTPose's pose estimation model~\cite{xu2022vitpose}.
 To eliminate global variations in translation, rotation, and scale, we align poses using Procrustes analysis~\cite{schonemann1966generalized}, inspired by standard practices in face alignment~\cite{9442331}.
 The pose diversity score is then computed as the average Euclidean distance between corresponding keypoints across aligned image pairs.
 A higher score indicates greater pose diversity.
-For prompt fidelity, we use CLIP-Score~\cite{hessel2021clipscore} to measure the cosine similarity between each image embedding and its corresponding textual prompt embedding.
+For prompt fidelity, we use CLIP-Score~\cite{hessel2021clipscore} to measure the cosine similarity between image and textual prompt embeddings.
 See Appendix~\ref{A-evaluation_details} for more details.